5 things you need to know from Nicola Sturgeon's Covid update as virus rules change

 The SNP chief had been urged to relax self-isolation rules last week – but claimed “the risks outweighed the benefits” at the time.

-Ms Sturgeon said today: “These changes are significant.
+Ms Sturgeon said: “These changes are significant.
 However, at this stage of the pandemic they strike an appropriate balance between the continued importance of self-isolation, and reducing the disruption self isolation causes in the economy and critical services.”

 Scottish Tory leader Douglas Ross welcomed the updated rules.